 Businesses and consumers across the country have been hit by an on-going email scam that appears to be from the Better Business Bureau.
 The fake emails started in November, and have changed forms a number of times.
 Most of them include a virus – if the recipient clicks on a link.

-BBB Louisville was alerted by an Accredited Business today about the latest version, which accused the business of illegal activities:
+BBB Upstate SC was alerted by an Accredited Business today about the latest version, which accused the business of illegal activities as well racial discrimination.

 From: Better Business Bureau